thaliproject/thali/opensslandthali.md

 3. Checking the network based CRL mechanism, we distribute revoked keys (not certs) through our own mechanisms

 # Changing the OpenSSL default validator
+Actually I think this is as simple as just setting ctx->untrusted to null.
+Just create a flag that does that and call it a day.

+STOPPED HERE

 Ideally what we would do is add an extra flag to the OpenSSL default validator.
 There already is a X509_V_FLAG_CRL_CHECK that if it isn't set will disable CRL checking.
 We can also not set X509_V_FLAG_TRUSTED_FIRST which if turned off disables a tiny bit of the trust store logic.
 So really we just need to disable [this section](https://github.com/openssl/openssl/blob/e23a3fc8e38a889035bf0964c70c7699f4a38e5c/crypto/x509/x509_vfy.c#L259).
 And either mark all the certs as trusted or also disable [this section](https://github.com/openssl/openssl/blob/e23a3fc8e38a889035bf0964c70c7699f4a38e5c/crypto/x509/x509_vfy.c#L288) and [this section](https://github.com/openssl/openssl/blob/e23a3fc8e38a889035bf0964c70c7699f4a38e5c/crypto/x509/x509_vfy.c#L415).

 I wonder what's the probability of us getting the OpenSSL folks to accept a new flag with these changes and then getting JXcore to take the new release of OpenSSL and then extending _tls_wrap.js and tls_wrap.cc to be able to pass the new flag in?